 CO2, kenaf, climate change, pollution, economic development, new careers, more profit for corn soy and cotton farmers and ROI are some real benefits all rolled into one plant solution.
 Why refer to it as CO2Kenaf?
 Because kenaf is the leader in this while it grows and also in a product made from it called kenafcrete.
-Kenafcrete can sequester 100 times more CO2 than any other known substance at this time.
+Kenaf sequesters more car bon than other plants.
+Kenafcrete can sequester carbon for 100s of years.
 It continues to do so while it continuously cures, many years into the future.

-10 tons of carbon sequestered per acre while it is growing is substantial and looking at how easily it can be introduced to our existing corn, soy and cotton farmers as a rotational cash crop we're off to a good start on handling climate change, reducing pollution, providing a resource for local economic development and new careers, additional profit for our farmers by reducing input costs and increasing yields and long term ROI for investors.
+10-15 tons of carbon sequestered per acre while it is growing is substantial and looking at how easily it can be introduced to our existing corn, soy and cotton farmers as a rotational cash crop we're off to a good start on handling climate change , reducing pollution, providing a resource for local economic development and new careers, additional profit for our farmers by reducing input costs and increasing yields and long term ROI for investors.
+How Farmers Can Get Paid.
+Update must see video.
+Video

 Did you know that you can earn additional income capturing CO2 while growing kenaf or applying regenerative farming practices?
 Check out these documents Overview Benefits Principles